Hamid Ul Haq

-Hamid ul Haq (حامدالحق; born 1 March 1964) is Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Hamid ul Haq (حامدالحق; born 1 March 1964) is a Pakistani politician who was a member of the National Assembly of Pakistan, from June 2013 to May 2018.

 Early life and education

 Haq was born on 1 August 1964.

 He holds a degree of Bachelor of Science in civil engineering from the University of Engineering and Technology, Peshawar which he received in 1988.

 Political career

-Haq ran for the seat of Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-05 (Peshawar-V) in 2002 general elections but was unsuccessful.
+Haq ran for the seat of Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-05 (Peshawar-V) in the 2002 general elections but was unsuccessful.
 He received 1,443 votes and lost the seat to a candidate of Muttahida Majlis-e-Amal.

-He was elected to the National Assembly of Pakistan from NA-2 (Peshawar-II) as a candidate of PTI in 2013 general elections.
+He was elected to the National Assembly of Pakistan from NA-2 (Peshawar-II) as a candidate of PTI in the 2013 general elections.
 He received 79,125 votes and defeated a candidate of Jamiat Ulema-e Islam (F).